frasten/mystique-extra-nav-icons/readme.txt

 3. You can rearrange your icon order via drag 'n drop.

 == Changelog ==

+= 0.2 =
+* Fixed many PHP warnings.
+* Fixed some issues when the plugin is installed for the first time.
+* Added new schuelervz icon.
+* Updated formfeed icon.

+= 0.1.1 =
+* Updated readme file.

 = 0.1 =
 * Initial release.